Ask yourself the question, Did You Know? And check out these short facts about Anchorage.

 On December 11, 1953, KTVA channel 11, broadcast the first television show seen in Anchorage, Alaska from their studios in the McKinley Building on 4th Avenue.

-The program was "Range Rider", a western series staring Jock Mahoney (father of Sally Field).
+The program was “Range Rider”, a western series starring Jock Mahoney (father of Sally Field).

-Other shows seen during the first week included wrestling, boxing, "The Gene Autry Show", children's shows including "Time for Beany" and "Crusader Rabbit" which was the first cartoon series made-for-TV.
+Other shows seen during the first week included wrestling, boxing, “The Gene Autry Show”, children's shows including “Time for Beany” and “Crusader Rabbit” which was the first made-for-TV cartoon series.

 Because it was nighttime, Merrill could not properly see the landing strip (now the Park Strip) below him.